inspec/inspec/docs-chef-io/content/inspec/resources/default_gateway.md

     end
 where

-- `'ipaddress' and 'interface'` are property of this resource
+- `'ipaddress' and 'interface'` are properties of this resource
 - `172.26.0.1` is the expected value for `'ipaddress'`
-- `172.26.4.74` is the expected value for `'interface'`
+- `eth0` is the expected value for `'interface'`

 ## Properties